John-Kry/kryspinDevBlog/content/blog/discord-folder-content-changes-messenger/index.md

 ---
-title: Get notified on discord when a filesystem changes
+title: Get notified on Discord when a folders content changes using Nodejs
 date: "2019-08-16T18:13:13.650Z"
 ---